apollographql/runtime-testing-framework/docs/src/developer/reference/style-guide.md

 ### "We" Voice

-The "we" voice is permitted in **Tutorials** and **Explanation docs**:
+The "we" voice is permitted in **Tutorials**, **Explanation docs**, and **Developer Reference docs**:

 - **Tutorials:** Use "we" to create a collaborative journey between writer and reader ("We'll start by...", "Now we can...").
 This affirms the tutor-learner relationship recommended by Diataxis.
 - **Explanation:** Use "we" for team perspective and design rationale ("We designed RTF to...").
+- **Developer Reference:** Use "we" for internal team perspective when documenting implementation details ("We use a set of four traits...", "We check for any errors...").

-How-to guides and Reference docs should use "you", imperative, or neutral third-person voice.
+How-to guides and User Reference docs should use "you", imperative, or neutral third-person voice.

 **Allowed (Tutorial):**